MYT Engine

 David

 good advice over a year ago.
-Today, he is building a prototype - thanks to Oregon SAE.
+Today, he is building a prototype – thanks, in part, to Oregon SAE.

 The USA can benefit but our own elected officials get in the way.
 I would suggest to Mr. Morgado, that IF the American bureaucrats do not want it, take it somewhere else.
 To every American I say, pressure your elected Senator, Representative and State legislator to CHANGE, as President Obama says, else they get the boot on the next election.